learn-co-curriculum/programming-univbasics-expression-and-evaluation-defined/README.md

 ## Introduction

-So now we've seen that we can have a conversation with Ruby by using the IRB program.
-Conversations, we've seen are the things that result when two individuals &mdash; be they human or machine &mdash; communicate _expressions_ to one another.
+We've seen that we can have a conversation with Ruby by using the IRB program.
+Conversations, we've seen, are the things that result when two individuals &mdash; be they human or machine &mdash; communicate _expressions_ to one another.

 We've been imprecise in defining "expression" while we were getting the hang of it.
 Let's propose formal definitions for _expression_ and _evaluation_.